This world desperately needs men and women who can build an emotional connection.

 - Using Vulnerabilities to Look Cool

 Last but not least, some men exploit vulnerability as their occasion to look cooler and do some alpha male posturing.

 Doofus: Ehehe OK.
 I love planes instead.
 The more the turbulence, the more I sleep.

 How is she supposed to feel after someone exploits her vulnerability to parades his “superiority”?

 #4.
 Let the Bond Develop Naturally

 Trying to force the connection is a common mistake.

 Bootman says that to make people fall in love, you have to repeat “me too” as often as possible and as quickly as possible.

 I think that’s utter nonsense.
 Forcing a connection early almost always will link you to superficial elements of the personality.

 Just imagine the following:

 You: Maybe we can get an ice cream, what do you think.
 I love their pistachio ice cream

 Her: Me too, I love pistachio!

 You: Especially pistachio ice cream with a cone, cones are awesome

 Her: Me too, I love cones!

 Can you think of a more childlike way of connecting with someone?

-Instead, you want to give time to people to come out of their shell and then connect.
+Instead, you want to give time to people to come out of their shells and then connect.
 Then it will be a deep connection.